image3.png

 • Strong Interests: Some people with autism may have very specific and intense interests, which they may pursue with great focus and passion.
 This can lead to a great depth of knowledge and expertise in a particular field.

 However, it’s important to note that not all children with autism have enhanced creativity and some may have difficulty with creative activities.
 Creativity is a multifaceted trait, and it is influenced by many factors such as genetics, environment, and experiences.
 Children with autism may face challenges with social interactions and communication, which may affect their ability to participate in group activities and to express their ideas.
 It’s also important to recognize that every child with autism is unique, and their abilities and talents will vary.
-Some children with autism may need additional support and accommodations to reach their full potential in creative activities.
-For example, some children may benefit from visual aids or other forms of communication to express their ideas.
-Additionally, providing opportunities for children with autism to explore and develop their interests and talents can help to foster their creativity.

 At Jeevaniyam, we help parents to identify autism in a child in a very early stage and our doctors and specialist will help the child to identify their talent and train them to improve their skillset so that they can have a quality life.